maaksuw/TM-simulator/Documentation/instructions.md

 # Instructions
 ## Configuration
-The program creates a folder in the users home directory where it stores an empty source file.
-The source file is used to navigate to user specified project directories and changing the location or the contents of the folder will currently break the program.
+The program creates a directory TMSimulator/Projects in the users working directory where the project files are stored.
+Changing he contents of the folder will result the program not working in the desired way.
+Starting the program from another directory will naturally create a new folder and the program will not be able to read the files in the previous folder.
 ## Launcing the program
 To be added.